KALEL1981/es-theme-gold-standard/Readme.md

 ------------------------------------------------------------------------------------------

-Travis Wilson ( Super Retropie and Retro Gaming ) made this theme.
-Not "Supreme Wannabes" who make loaded images and boast about how great they are.
+Travis Wilson / Super Retropie and Retro Gaming / made this theme.

+This theme is not for use with any kind of loaded images.

+This theme is not for use with anything Supreme Retro Gaming related.

 ------------------------------------------------------------------------------------------